-The other information comprises the information included in the Statement of Accounts, set out on pages 4 to 12, other than the financial statements and our auditor's report thereon.
-The Head of Finance and Commercial is responsible for the other information.
+The other information comprises the information included in the Narrative Report, other than the financial statements and our auditor's report thereon.
+The Director (with responsibility for finance) is responsible for the other information.

 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in this report, we do not express any form of assurance conclusion thereon.